HELLENIC

 Crest

-The badge of FFGH HS ADRIAS symbolizes the traditional ties between the ships that bore the name "ADRIAS" in the past.
+The crest of HS ADRIAS symbolizes the traditional ties between the ships that bore the name "ADRIAS" in the past.
 In the center of the badge, are presented the capabilities of the first Ship, while the second and fourth quadrants peripherally symbolize the potential of the new Ship.
 The three double axes in the third quadrant symbolize the crews, while in the first, the three tridents symbolize the three ships of the same name.
 The motto of the ship is “Freedom stems from valour”, by Thucydides.

 Technical Characteristics